Saves of low shots from 9 meters

 The most important things about the step to the side saving technique are:

-• The right arm remains extended diagonally in the air (maintaining the balance and covering the space ) and left arm stretches down passing in front of the knee and towards the space above and in front of the reacting foot – to cover that open space depending on where the ball will be directed.
+The opposite arm (in this case, the right arm) remains extended diagonally in the air, maintaining balance and covering space.
+The reacting arm (left arm) stretches down, passing in front of the knee and toward the space above and in front of the reacting foot to cover that open space depending on where the ball is directed.

-• In low side step reaction, body weight is on that leg which is in the side step (this is one of the reasons why it’s so important for a goalkeeper to have strong leg muscles and good balance and stability).
+In the low side step reaction, body weight transfers to the reacting leg.
+This is one of the reasons why it’s so important for goalkeepers to have strong leg muscles and good balance and stability.
+The upper body moves toward the place of contact with the ball, keeping the back straight and head up, looking straight at the incoming shot.

-• Foot of the reacting leg should be “open” – with internal part facing the direction of the arrival of the ball.
-Common mistake that many young goalkeepers are making is to not lean on the whole foot in this position, but just on toes – lifting up the heel.
-So keep this detail in mind while explaining them proper way of this reaction.
+The foot of the reacting leg should be “open” with the internal part facing the direction of the ball.
+A common mistake many young goalkeepers make is not leaning on the whole foot in this position, but just on the toes while lifting the heel.
+Keep this detail in mind while explaining proper technique.
+It’s advisable to make the side step slightly toward the ball (only a few centimeters) with the purpose of cutting the angle.

-There are certain most common mistakes in low save reactions, and every goalkeeper coach should point out these mistakes to young goalkeepers, and then try to correct them!
-To be able to teach, improve or identify mistakes in elements of goalkeeper technique – the coach first has to become familiar with elements of proper goalkeeper technique!
+There are certain common mistakes in low save reactions, and every goalkeeper coach should point out these mistakes to young goalkeepers and then work to correct them.
+To teach, improve, or identify mistakes in goalkeeper technique, the coach first has to become familiar with elements of proper technique.

 Pin it for later! ⤵️